nikjft/pardot-scripts/README.md

 **USAGE**

-Create your frame within a <noscript> tag that has the class "ns-responsive-frame".
+Paste your frame code within a <noscript> tag that has the class "ns-responsive-frame".
 It's fine if there is other markup within your noscript tag and if there's any styling or attributes on the <iframe> tag itself - these will (mostly) be maintained.

 Add the script anywhere on the page after the <noscript> close tag.
 (Much of it is asynchronous, so it shouldn't slow down page load if it's before the end, and that will ensure the frame loads sooner.)